LukasBanana/LLGL/examples/Cpp/HelloTriangle/README.md

 LLGL::Shader* myVertexShader   = myRenderer->CreateShader(myVSDesc);
 LLGL::Shader* myFragmentShader = myRenderer->CreateShader(myFSDesc);
 ```
 The initializer list within the `CreateShader` function call constructs the descriptor `ShaderDescriptor`.
 The descriptor provides members to specifiy the shader code as content or as filename which is then loaded by the framework.
 In our case, we just load the shaders from file (e.g. `MyShader.hlsl`).
 The descriptor also provides a member to specify whether our shader is in binary or text form.
 However, not all render systems provide both.
 For example, Vulkan can only load binary SPIR-V modules.
-With Direct3D 11 and Direct3D 12, we can load either our HLSL shader directly from a text file, or load a pre-compiled DXBC binary file.
+With Direct3D 11 and Direct3D 12, we can load either our HLSL shader directly from a text file, or load a pre-compiled DXBC (D3D11/D3D12) or DXIL (D3D12 only) binary file.
 Here is an example how to load a shader as content instead of loading it from file:
 ```cpp
 LLGL::ShaderDescriptor myShaderDesc;
 myShaderDesc.type                = LLGL::ShaderType::Vertex;